vnijs/gitgadget/README.md

 ## Collect

 Collect assignments from students/teams using Merge (Pull) Requests on gitlab.
 When you navigate to the _Collect_ tab gitgadget will search for all assignments in the specified group on gitlab.
 Once all inputs are provided, including the path to a file with student information, press the `Collect` button.
-Merge (pull) requests will be generated for all students (or team leads).
-Once this step is completed you can review and comment on the MRs on gitlab.
-To view the MRs locally press the `Fetch` button.
+MRs will be generated for all students (or team leads).
+Once this step is completed you can review and comment on the MRs using the gitlab UI.

+To view, run, and edit the MRs locally press the `Fetch` button.
+After fetching all MRs they are converted to branches using the student-id as the branch name and pushed back up to the server.
+Switch between branches to test code and provide comments and/or fixes.
+Use the Git tab in Rstudio to push local changes to the remote branch.
+Notify students of the comments/fixes by providing a link to the branch in the comments on the original MR.

 ## Assignment management